Name: 'Shrine to the Revolution' or 'Monument to Fallen Miners' (Споменик рударима)

 Photo 3: A cable car tower at Trepča Mines that was to be destroyed by Partisans, 1941

 In order to honor the fighters of the Miner's Troop unit (along with the Trepča miners pre-WWII history of standing up for worker's rights), the regional governments and veterans groups of Kosovo and Mitrovica commissioned a grand monument complex on a hilltop (named 'Miner's Hill' or 'Partisan Hill') in Mitrovica on the north side of the Ibar River (which splits the city).
 The designer chosen for the project was famed Serbian sculptor and designer Bogdan Bogdanović, well-known for his WWII monument projects at Jasenovec and Mostar.
 While the planning process for this memorial began in 1959, it was not completed until 1973.
 Bogdanović admits that this project was among the most complicated he undertook, while going on to explain that it took 12 years of deliberation, redesign, rethinking and negotiation to settle on the final completed form of the monument.
 Several of Bogdanović's design concepts through the years for the monument can be seen in Photos 4 - 6.
-As can be seen, he explored several structural formats before settling on a concept which he finally was happy with.
+Detailed architectural drawings for this monument are available from the 'Arhiva Modernizma' organization's website at THIS link.
+As can be seen through these drawings and sketches, Bogdanović explored several structural formats before settling on a concept which he finally was happy with.
 The monument's final form, which came in the form of a sculpture titled 'Shrine to the Revolution', was a massive 19m tall trilith Stonehenge-esque structure, with two massive fluted concrete columns supporting a stylized ore-cart shaped concrete block.
 The ore-cart block was once sheathed in copper plates, but those have since fallen off or been stolen.
 In addition, near the base of the monument there are several limestone cenotaphs in which are interred the remains of fallen soldiers from the 'Miner's Troop' unit.
 Interestingly, these cenotaphs were constructed around 1959, predating the construction of the main monument.

 Photo 4: An early concept for the monument by Bogdanović